Wed 02/15 | Mon 02/20

 Last week we critiqued Project 3 and saw we can abstract from Subject Matter by focusing on the Principle of Organization Unity.

-This week we will work on Project 4 continuing to abstract a design's Degree of Representation by exploring the Elements of Design Line characteristics to convey Content, and by paying attention to the Principles of Organization Unity, Emphasis and Focal Point and Movement.
+This week we will critique Project 4 and be introduced to Project 5 continuing to abstract a design's Degree of Representation by exploring the Elements of Design Texture through Line Systems and Texture to help us perceive Tactile and Implied characteristics, while also focusing on creating Illusion of Space and depth through value gradation.

 Homework Due for Class 5